 Legislatures Face Difficult Decisions with No Right Answers

-Facing declines of 5%, 10% or more in tax revenue, legislatures—which bear the constitutional responsibility of enacting budgets for their respective states—must reconcile or rewrite their fiscal year 2020, FY2021 or FY2022 budgets based on these unprecedented shortfalls.
+Facing declines of 5%, 10% or more in tax revenue, legislatures—which bear the constitutional responsibility of enacting budgets for their respective states—must reconcile or rewrite their FYs 2020, 2021 or 2022 budgets based on these unprecedented shortfalls.

 Please visit this data visualization for information on the following: